Basic Science Pharmacology

 NatalizumabAnti-α4 integrin → blocks lymphocyte CNS entryIV q4wkPML risk — stratify by JCV Ab index; JCV+ & index >1.5 & >2yr → highest risk; REMS program

-OcrelizumabAnti-CD20 (humanized) → B-cell depletionIV q6moInfusion reactions, ↑ infections, ↓ IgG over time, hepatitis B reactivation; screen HBV
+OcrelizumabAnti-CD20 (humanized) → B-cell depletionIV (initial 300 mg × 2 doses 2 weeks apart, then 600 mg q6 mo)Infusion reactions, ↑ infections, ↓ IgG over time, hepatitis B reactivation; screen HBV

 OfatumumabAnti-CD20 (fully human)SC monthlySimilar to ocrelizumab; self-administered; injection site reactions

-AlemtuzumabAnti-CD52 → pan-lymphocyte depletionIV (2 courses)Secondary autoimmunity (thyroid 30–40%, ITP, anti-GBM disease); monthly labs ×4yr after last dose; REMS
+AlemtuzumabAnti-CD52 → pan-lymphocyte depletionIV (2 courses)Secondary autoimmunity (thyroid 30–40%, ITP, anti-GBM disease); monthly CBC, creatinine, TSH, urinalysis ×48 mo after last dose (detects anti-GBM glomerulonephritis); REMS

 CladribinePurine analog → lymphocyte apoptosisPO (2 courses, years 1 & 2)Lymphopenia, herpes zoster, malignancy concern; CBC